The Luke Commission - Healing Hearts and Bodies

 US DONORS CLICK HERE

-*GCF operates on the basis of Donor-Advised Funding.
-It is our utmost goal to meet the Donor’s desire and intent to provide support to particular GCF projects but, ultimately, the responsibility for the disbursement and ministry use of funds is the Great Commission Foundation’s.
+*The Great Commission Foundation (the "Foundation") operates on the basis of Donor-Advised Funding.
+It is our utmost goal to meet the Donor's desire and intent to provide support to particular Foundation projects but, ultimately, the responsibility for the disbursement and ministry use of funds is the Foundation's.
+If the Foundation does not use the donation in the way the donor prefers, the Foundation will not return the donation to the donor.

 *You will receive an official Canadian tax receipt for all eligible donations by the end of February of the following year.
-Thank you for your support of the mission and programs of The Great Commission Foundation (“GCF”).
+Thank you for your support of the missions and programs of the Foundation.

 Have a question?

-Have questions or want more information about GCF or our projects?
-Contact us, and we’d love to help!
+Do you have questions or want more information about The Great Commission Foundation or our projects?

 Contact

 Since 2002, The Great Commission Foundation has enabled ministry projects to thrive by providing charity admin expertise and guidance while promoting collaboration in fulfilling the Great Commission.
+We are registered with the Canada Revenue Agency for charitable work (charity number: 859928483RR0001RR0001).